Big 5 Conservation

 Gain hands on experience in conservation management on a wildlife reserve, assisting the local team in a diverse mix of conservation activities including monitoring of the Big 5 (lion, elephant, buffalo, rhino and leopard).

-Living in a house within the reserve, you will have the opportunity to explore this African wilderness and the two beautiful rivers that run through it.
+Living on the reserve, you will have the opportunity to explore this African wilderness and the two beautiful rivers that run through it.
 The reserve is on the Garden Route, a short drive from stunning beaches of the Indian Ocean, which you can enjoy at weekends.

-Join the team and help the conservation of this incredible wildlife reserve.
+Join the team and help the conservation of this incredible wildlife reserve and the communities that surround it.

 BOOK NOW